thibaultdvx/tuto-doc/docs/tutorial/api/auto_summary.rst

 To recap:

-- we have a first draft for API Reference, but it is messy;
+- we have a first draft for our API Reference, but it is messy;
-- to improve it, we would like all the classes/functions of library to have their own documentation pages;
+- to improve it, we would like all the classes/functions of the library to have their own documentation pages;
 - but we don't want to create all the pages manually.